GNOME/gimp/devel-docs/debugging-tips.md

 The basic thing is to build babl, GEGL and GIMP with `--enable-debug`.

-Note that if you also built glib from source with `--enable-debug`, every GObject destroyed are apparently overwritten with values invalid as pointers, so dereferencing one after destruction usually leads to a crash, which is a good way to find some more vicious bugs.
+Note that if you also built glib from source with `--enable-debug`, every pointers of destroyed GObject are overwritten with `0xaa` bytes, so dereferencing one after destruction usually leads to a crash, which is a good way to find some more vicious bugs.
+Also it makes pointers of destroyed data easy to spot.

 ## Debug logs ##